Without recourse. All

 sunset which occurs a few minutes before the visible sunset.
 Thus, strictly

-you see the apparently subtle difference re exact timing?
-And, do you see the
+apparently subtle difference re exact timing?
+And, do you see the not so subtle

-not so subtle differences re the consequences of reckoning one way vs. the
+differences re the consequences of reckoning one way vs. the other?!

 One